 Mean score of companies in the Business Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-The Scottish Environment Protection Agency (SEPA) currently does not have available carbon emissions data for the most recent year, as indicated by the absence of specific figures.
-Consequently, there are no reported emissions in kg CO2e, nor are there any documented reduction targets or climate pledges at this time.
-SEPA's commitment to addressing climate change is evident through its ongoing initiatives, although specific details regarding reduction targets or achievements are not provided.
-The agency operates independently without cascading emissions data from a parent organization, ensuring that its climate commitments are self-defined.
-As SEPA continues to develop its strategies for carbon reduction, it remains focused on enhancing environmental protection and sustainability within Scotland.
+The Scottish Environment Protection Agency (SEPA) currently does not have available carbon emissions data, as indicated by the absence of specific figures in kg CO2e.
+Additionally, there are no documented reduction targets or climate pledges at this time.
+SEPA's commitment to addressing climate change may be reflected in broader industry initiatives, but specific details regarding their emissions or reduction strategies are not provided.
+As such, the agency's current climate commitments and performance remain unspecified.